 How much warmth you need from a top of course depends on how much you feel the cold, but it will also be influenced by what time of day you are going for your run and where you are running.
-If you run in the early morning or late evening you will need to start wearing thermals sooner than if you can always run at midday.
+If you run in the early morning or late evening you will obviously need to wear thermals more than if you always run at midday.
 Likewise if you are running in the hills you will also need a warmer top.
 Thermal fabrics have become lighter and lighter while still retaining that all important warmth factor so it doesn't and shouldn't feel bulky.

 Pull the wool over your eyes

 There are now also many wool thermal tops on the market.
 As wool is incredibly warming, these tops often feel deceptively thin, but don't worry, they will keep you warm.
 The Montane wool top comes in a short sleeve version as well as long sleeve.
 Another brilliant really cosy top is the Helly Hansen Merino 1/2 zip top.
 This top has the traditional Helly Hansen Lifa material next to the skin.
 As this material is utterly water 'phobic' it repels all moisture to the outside away from the body, so you won't get hot and sweaty.